 The insurance carrier carries or underwrites the policy.
 If you need to make a claim, the insurance carrier is the one who pays you the money.

 The insurance agent, or insurance broker, connects you with the insurance company.
 An agent and a broker have almost the same job.
 They both help you to get insurance – the only difference is that an insurance agent is working for an insurance company, while an insurance broker works for you.
 Next Insurance is like a combination of an insurance agent and an insurance broker.
-Note: Next Insurance doesn’t work with agents or brokers, which is part of why our policies are so affordable.
-We use technology to cut-out the middle man and be able to give our customers the best service.
+We use technology to cut-out the dependence on “middle man” services to give our customers affordable, tailored policies.
+But, whenever you need us, whether it’s if you have questions about your policy, terms, or coverage issues, or if you find yourself in a situation where you need to make a claim, we’ll always be there for you.
+Our Help Center is available with resources you need, and yes, you can even contact a person for further assistance.